fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 You can book appointments online or by calling the clinic directly.
 If eligible, it’s better to ask about CHAS, Screen for Life, or Healthier SG subsidies to reduce your cost.

-If you are considering a Pap smear test or HPV test, or unsure which screening is suitable for you, schedule an appointment with Thomson Medical.
+If you are considering a Pap smear test or HPV test, and are unsure which screening is suitable for you, schedule an appointment with Thomson Medical.
 Our specialist will help you understand your options and provide a clear, personalised care plan tailored to your needs.

 FAQ